varnish/Varnish-Book/varnish_book.rst

    Varnish logs transactions chronologically as `Figure 2 <#figures-2>`_ shows.
    The ``varnishlog`` tool offers mechanisms to reorder transactions grouped by session, client- or backend-request.
-   The next `Transactions`_ subsection explains transactions and how to reorder them.
+   The next `Transactions`_ section explains transactions and how to reorder them.

 Transactions
 ------------